New world number one Barty out of Eastbourne with arm injury

-EASTBOURNE (Reuters) - New world number one Ashleigh Barty has suffered a Wimbledon injury scare and has withdrawn from this week’s Eastbourne grasscourt tournament.
+EASTBOURNE, England (Reuters) - New world number one Ashleigh Barty has suffered a pre-Wimbledon injury scare, withdrawn from this week’s Eastbourne grasscourt tournament with a recurrence of a right arm injury.

-The 23-year-old, who became the first Australian woman to reach the top of the WTA rankings for 43 years on Sunday when she won the Birmingham Classic, has aggravated an arm injury.
+The 23-year-old became the first Australian woman to reach the top of the WTA rankings for 43 years on Sunday when she won the Birmingham Classic and will be top seed at Wimbledon.

 “It’s an injury I’ve had to manage since I was 16 years old,” Barty told reporters at Devonshire Park on Monday.